estuary/flow/site/docs/reference/Connectors/materialization-connectors/Rockset.md

 To set this up, use the following procedure as a guide, substituting `example/flow/collection` for your collection:

-1. Follow the [instructions here](https://rockset.com/docs/amazon-s3/#create-an-s3-integration) to create the integration, but _do not create the Rockset collection yet_.
+1. You'll need an [S3 integration](https://rockset.com/docs/amazon-s3/) in Rockset.
+To create one, follow the [instructions here](https://rockset.com/docs/amazon-s3/#create-an-s3-integration), but _do not create the Rockset collection yet_.
 2. Create and activate a materialization of `example/flow/collection` into a unique prefix within an S3 bucket of your choosing.
   ```yaml
   materializations: